heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-13-lens-system.md

     F --> H
     G --> H
 ```
+*Figure 1: Lens Processing Flow, showing how a single percept is processed through multiple lens systems to produce unique patterns that combine in cross-lens synthesis, demonstrating the parallel symbolic interpretation capabilities of the system*

 Starting from the percept-triplet layer, lenses can applied to each construction in the processing path, including: